justbytes/news-feed-with-python/readme.md

 ![login](./images/login.png)

 Once the user has either signed up or logged in, they will be redirected to their personal dashboard.
 Here the user can see the posts they have created.
-They can click the edit button after created a post to update the post or delete it.
-Users will also now have the ability to upvote posts.

 ![dashboardper](./images/dashboardper.png)